 He’s also a bit of a sports fan - Leeds United to the core, a cricket bore and rapidly becoming borderline evangelical about the benefits of cycling.

 A fluent Japanese language speaker, Emily AKA Emi started her journalism career as a TV cameraperson and producer for a Japanese news broadcaster and as a senior newspaper reporter at the Islington Tribune, part of the Camden New Journal newspaper group.

 She was shortlisted as local reporter of the year by the Society of Editors while her paper was crowned the Weekly Newspaper of the Year in 2020.

 But her heart was always in radio, and Emily has now produced a variety of BBC Radio 4 and BBC World Service programmes including All Consuming, Witness History and Last

 Word alongside some podcasts such as The We Society for the Academy of Social Sciences.

 A recent convert to all things outdoors, you’ll catch her on top of a Munro with her mountaineering club during the weekends.

 His focus is on current affairs programming and journalism that relates more closely to the news - programmes like reactive documentaries, analysis of political and social issues, solutions journalism, and hard-hitting investigations like his recent BBC Radio 4 series The Great Post Office Trial.

 Robert is looking to hear ideas for programmes that help us understand the world as it is now.
-He’s interested in both UK and international ideas, including one-off stories, formats and narrative podcasts.
+He’s interested in global ideas, including one-off stories, formats and narrative podcasts.